-When weighing a student's request for confidentiality or a student's request that no investigation or discipline be pursued, the Title IX Coordinator will consider a range of factors, including the following:
+When weighing a student's request for confidentiality or a student's request that no investigation or discipline be pursued, the Title IX Director will consider a range of factors, including the following:

-•· other factors determined by the Title IX Coordinator that indicate the identified student may repeat the behavior or that others may be at risk.
+- other factors determined by the Title IX Director that indicate the identified student may repeat the behavior or that others may be at risk.

-If the Title IX Coordinator decides that a reporting student's confidentiality cannot be maintained, the Title IX Coordinator will inform the reporting student in writing or via email prior to starting an investigation and the University will, to the extent possible, only share information with people responsible for handling the University's response.
+If the Title IX Director decides that a reporting student's confidentiality cannot be maintained, the Title IX Director will inform the reporting student in writing or via email prior to starting an investigation and the University will, to the extent possible, only share information with people responsible for handling the University's response.

 The University will inform the responding student that retaliation against the reporting student is prohibited and will take ongoing steps to protect the reporting student from retaliation or harm and work with the reporting student to create a safety plan.
 Retaliation against the reporting student, whether by students or University employees, will not be tolerated.
 The University will also: